 An import from Canada in 2016 brought (among others) a potentially distinctive new variety caused by a dominant gene, silvermane, to the UK.
 This new gene affects the coat, causing the ends (approximately 3/4 of the length) of the hairs to be silver (probably in fact translucent in structure), with more and more hairs affected as the rat ages, meaning that the adults can look quite striking with pale bodies and darker muzzles and ears, similar to an argente rabbit.
+The coat is also much silkier than normal, so feels gorgeous even on an adult buck in his prime.
 A silvermane rat can be of any colour, but the effect looks most dramatic on dark varieties.
 I am keen to help establish the variety by developing a new line here employing a non-cull approach.

 Initial plan: I will be improving them by crossing with the most robust rats from my own lines, probably creating mostly chocolate based silvermanes in self and agouti, as well no doubt as some who are american mink based.
 Since silvermane is dominant, I will be able to dilute the other imported genes by a factor of two with each subsequent generation by mating silvermanes with rats from my standard Zephyr lines each time.
 Also, by using silvermane bucks wherever possible, I can postpone the mating until they are old enough to have exhibited any hormonal issues, thus allowing me to select the best bucks to use.
 Once I am reasonably happy with the quality of the kittens being produced, I will test mate by inbreeding to reveal what recessive genes have been carried through.
 If the test litter proves satisfactory, then I will move on to my normal method of line breeding, and be able to focus on improving the silvermane coat.